UCDvision/CGC/index.md

-## Consistent Explanation by Contrastive Learning
+## Consistent Explanations by Contrastive Learning